mig-hub/white-in-view/README.md

 ```

 # Compatibility
-The script has been tested on:
+The script has been tested (and works) on:

 - Chrome 55
 - Firefox 50
 - Safari 9.1
 - Opera 42
 - Opera Neon 1
+- Microsoft Edge 38

+Sorry IE11 users, you will have to wait a bit more ¯\_ツ_/¯

+P.S.
+No, IE10 won't be supported  (⌐■_■)